emilarista/nautobot-fetch/Nautobot Modelling Conventions.md

     * Name: local_as
     * Object(s): dcim > device
     * Suggested Values: Changed local asn number on the peering inside a vrf.
+* vxlan_enable:
+    * Type: boolean
+    * Name: vxlan_enable
+    * Object(s): IPAM > vlan
+    * defaul value : true
+    * Suggested Values: If set to false this value will not enable EVPN L2 services for that particular vlan( svis will be created commonly used for pure L3 services)
 # 2. Device Type:

 For each switch in the AVD fabric, a corresponding **Device Type** object MUST be created in Nautobot.
 The device type is a representation of the hardware device model of the switch.